h2oai/awesome-h2o/README.md

 A curated list of amazingly awesome theories, applications, and projects built using H2O.

+We are just getting started with this list, so pull requests are very much appreciated!

 ## Blog Posts & Tutorials

 * [Deep Learning & Parameter Tuning with MXnet, H2o Package in R](http://blog.hackerearth.com/understanding-deep-learning-parameter-tuning-with-mxnet-h2o-package-in-r) Jan 30, 2017